Open-Argumentation/SADFace/tools/python/examples/README.md

 ### GraphViz/Dot Rendering

-You can convert the exported dot file to a PDF using a comman like the following:
+You can convert the exported dot file to a PDF using a command like the following (assuming you have Dot/GraphViz installed):

       $ dot out.dot -Tpdf -o out.pdf